Buy tungsten heavy metal (DensM)

 High-density tungsten heavy alloys for balancing, radiation shielding and vibration damping.

 Tungsten heavy metals (DensM) are sintered alloys with very high density.
 They are used for balancing weights, radiation shielding, vibration damping and applications where a lot of mass is needed in a small space.
 Machinable and easy to work.
-Common grades are W90NiFe and W92.5NiFe (in stock as DensM 170 and DensM 175); higher densities such as W95NiFe and W97NiFe and the non-magnetic WNiCu variant are available on request.
+Common grades are W90NiFe and W92.5NiFe (in stock as DensM 170 and DensM 175); higher densities such as W95NiFe and W97NiFe (DensM 180 and DensM 185) and the non-magnetic WNiCu variant are available on request.
+Our DensM grades are named by density (DensM170, DensM175, DensM180, DensM185); in the market, tungsten heavy metals of this class are also sold under trade names such as Densimet® or Triamet®.

 Tungsten heavy alloy grades (WNiFe / WNiCu)